Rlk81/CS3398-cardassians-S2019/README.md

 Right, D | Move piece right
 Down, S | Move piece down

-## Individual Features / Accomplishments
+## Individual Features / Accomplishments Sprint 1
 * Ralph Kelley
   * I created the pause menu and all pause menu related items and implemented them into the code.
 The pause menu is activated when you press the "P" key which pops up a menu in which you can pause and unpause the game.
   * `Pause_menu.h`, `Pause_menu.cpp`, added functionallity of pressing "p" into main under the input section